-Will commence its regular Course of Lectures, on Monday, Oct.
-5th, '574.
+Will commence to regular Course of Lectures, on Monday, Oct 5th, 874.

-This Institution admits persons of each sex on an equality, and will maintain the integrity of the profession in all the requirements of graduation.
-For particulars address E. D. BUCKMAN, M.D., 1030 spring Garden St., Philadelphia.
+This insulation admits persons of each sex on an equality, and will maintain the integrity of the profession in all the requirements of graduation.
+For particulars address E. D. BUCKMAN, M.D., 1030 Spring Garden St., Philadelphia.

-CHRISTIANITY MATERIALISM
+CHRISTIANITY MATERIALISM.

-BY B. F. UNDERWOOD.
+BY B F UNDERWOOD

-This pamphlet of 43 pages, printed in fine style on heavy finted paper-embodies matter used by Mr. Underwood in some of his best lectures.
-The author deals Christianity as represented by the Old and New Testaments and modern orthodox sects, some severe and well merited blows; while we differ greatly from our talented friend Underwood in some essential particulars, we believe his lectures and writings calculated to do much good, his Christianity and Materialism, is worthy of, and will repay a careful reading.
+This pamphist of 43 pages, printed in face state on heavy flotted paper, embodies matter used by Mr. Underwood in some of his best lectures.
+The author deals Christianity as represented by the Old and New Test aments and modern orthodox sects, eight severe and well merited blows; while we differ greatly from our talented friend.
+Underwood in some essential particulars we helieve his he tipres and writings catenisted to do much good, his Christianity and Materialism, is worthy of, and will repay a careful reading.